jadenisco/MyCS50/README.md

 # CS50

-Repository for CS50 edx course
+## This the repository for CS50 edx course

+- My notes for each lecture are included in the files lecture*.md.
+They are only meant as reminders to myself.
+- I will include each project in a sub directory.